- Jelly Beans

 “Ah, that’s great.
 It’s strange, but we expected you to be asleep.
 Then, we noticed that you woke up by yourself.
 Is everything all right down there?”
 Alvindorf replies.

-Brett with Bailey and an assistant, are working diligently in their specially constructed lab dome, hear the words coming from his pager.
-They’ve apparently reactivated K-9 and for some reason, Maj.
-Alvindorf is asking him to join them in the central dome.
+Brett with Bailey and an assistant, working diligently in their specially constructed lab dome, hear the words coming from his pager.
+They’ve apparently reactivated K-9.

 “I can’t be interrupted right now,” Brett says out loud holding down his transmit button on the side of his tool belt.